johannschopplich/toon/benchmarks/results/retrieval-accuracy.md

 TOON achieves **73.9%** accuracy (vs JSON's 69.7%) while using **39.6% fewer tokens**.

-**Note on CSV:** Excluded from ranking as it only supports 436/209 questions (flat tabular data only).
+**Note on CSV:** Excluded from ranking as it only supports 109 of 209 questions (flat tabular data only).
 While CSV is highly token-efficient for simple tabular data, it cannot represent nested structures that other formats handle.

 #### Per-Model Accuracy